 The beat is situated about five miles from the top reaches of the tidal water in Perth.
 During spring, in lower water temperatures, the salmon tend to have their first stop in these waters because of the increase in gradient and the faster streams slowing the fish down.
 In summer and autumn, it is a fly fisher’s paradise with lovely streams and glides.

 On the Benchil beat we have been looking hard at modern fishing trends and how they can improve the experience of visiting anglers.
-As a result we have decided to reduce the number of rods fishing our beats at any one moment from 6 to 4.
+The resulting reduction of the number of rods fishing our beats at any one time to 4 has been well received.
 This will increase the time that individual fishers spend on the productive pools, give our fishers more time in the boat and give the pools more time to rest.
 We are confident that these measures will increase the catches per rod per day and elevate the experience of fishing our beats to a new level.
 Fishing is increasingly an escape from the pressures of the modern world and the reduction in rod pressure has been greeted with great enthusiasm by our regular rods.

 Benchil is situated just below the village of Stanley.
 It is one of the most attractive and picturesque beats on the River Tay.
 The beat is five miles above the tidal reaches and offers many different types of pools to fish, especially for a fly.
 This beat can fish well in low water conditions during the summer and early autumn for grilse and larger summer salmon.
 It is also an ideal beat for sea trout fishing during May and June.